NovOSSoftware/novossoftware.github.io/TESTING_HUB.md

 Welcome to NovOS Testing Hub

-To test a early wersion of BlopCalc go to this link:novossoftware.github.io/calculator.html
+To test a early wersion of BlopCalc go to this link: novossoftware.github.io/calculator.html